justoanff/.dotfiles/.config/nvim/NEOVIM.md

 - **Avante**: AI assistant for development
 - **Gitsigns**: Git integration in the editor
 - **Tmux Navigator**: Seamless navigation between tmux panes and Neovim
+- **Toggleterm**: Persistent and toggleable terminal windows in multiple orientations

 ## How It Works